2011 FK Cup

-The 2011 FK Cup was the second edition of the FK Cup.
-The competition held from 25 to 28 August 2011 in Boeun, Chungbuk.
+The 2011 FK Cup was the second edition of the FK Cup, a competition for futsal clubs in South Korea.
+The competition was held from 25 to 28 August 2011 in Boeun, Chungbuk.
 All matches were played at Boeun Gymnasium, Boeun.
+FS Seoul defeated Yongin FS by a score of 9–3 to win the championship for the second consecutive year.